Kauai - Na

 is still fast enough to cover the entire Na Pali coast and small

 enough to get into several of the most spectacular sea caves.
+This vessel operates all year, and is definitely the best choice during non-summer months.

 There are some days